 Plans for the Princess Diana statue were first announced in January 2017, the year of many commemorations of Diana’s life, as it marked 20 years since she died in a car crash in Paris at age 36.

-Harry and William formed a committee made up one of Diana’s sisters Lady Sarah McCorquodale, and their former chief of staff, Jamie Lowther-Pinkerton, some friends, experts, and charity contacts to help come up with the fitting tribute to her.
+Harry and William formed a committee made up of one of Diana’s sisters Lady Sarah McCorquodale, and their former chief of staff, Jamie Lowther-Pinkerton, some friends, experts, and charity contacts to help come up with the fitting tribute to her.
 They commissioned Ian Rank-Broadley, the sculptor behind the image of Queen Elizabeth that has been used to decorate all British coins since 1998, as the person to create the tribute.

 Their former chief of staff, Jamie Lowther-Pinkerton’s role was announced in December 2017 and he released a statement describing how honored he was to get chosen: